CrowdHailer/eyg-lang/NOTES.md

 - [x] Fix tests
 - [x] example should use lets in binary module, call variable binary module.
 - [ ] Record rest of fields variable
-- [ ] empty pattern turns into discard, in which case what is the point of an empty string in p.Variable field
 - [ ] io.inspect needs debug/inspect call, using reflect API
 - [x] list all errors in program
-- [ ] Copy/paste
 - [x] pretty print missing fields error
 - [x] insert space/drag in patterns
 - [x] create a binary